 Using an interactive and a reflective approach, participants will explore these topics as they engage in experiential tasks and assigned readings.
 Besides responding to what their peers have said in class, participants will collaborate on assignments as well as complete an independent project.

-At the end of the course, students should be able to
+At the conclusion of the course, you should be able to

 - Distinguish between process and product writing